XTransfer Fees (2026): Why You Can't Find a Rate Card

 Incoming paymentReceiving funds into your accountFree

-Outgoing payment / FX conversionSending money, currency conversionUsage-based (verify current rate)
+Outgoing payment / FX conversionSending money, currency conversionYes — negotiated by volume, no public rate

-Withdrawal to bankMoving funds to a local bank accountUsage-based, often capped (verify)
+Withdrawal to bankMoving funds to a local bank accountYes — negotiated by volume, usually capped

 The pattern: XTransfer doesn’t charge for existing, it charges for moving money — which is the opposite of a traditional bank, where account maintenance fees are common even in months you send nothing.